 Parents and Carers play a fundamental role in the School Community.
-The Code of Conduct for parents and visitors has been designed to guide adults in their dealings with staff, other parents, students and the wider school community.
-Teachers abide by a code of conduct which overlaps with the code outlined below for all adults in our community.
-Our Parent Code of Conduct can be found on our school downloads page here.
+The NWS Parent Code of Conduct for parents and visitors has been designed to guide adults in their dealings with staff, other parents, students and the wider school community.
+Teachers abide by a code of conduct which overlaps with the Parent Code of Conduct, which can be found on our school downloads page here.